tkrivobokova/tuum_assignment/README.md

-# Test Assignment for Quality Assurance Engineer (TUUM)
+# Test Assignment for Quality Assurance Engineer (TUUM) by Tatjana Krivobokova
 ## Description
 > Goal of this assignment is to assess QA engineering skills.
 >